-Gordon Burns has been a private investor since 1998.
-Most of his recent investments have been in the area of cyber security.
-Previously he was responsible for investment banking at UBS Securities and before that was a Managing Director at Salomon Brothers Inc. Mr. Burns was a director of Aztar Corp., formerly an NYSE company, from 1998 until 2007 when it was sold.
-Mr. Burns received a B.A. from Yale University and an M.B.A. from Harvard University.
+Gordon Burns has served as a director of the Company since May 2008.
+Mr. Burns has been a private investor since 1998.
+Previously he was responsible for investment banking at UBS Securities and before that was a Managing Director at Salomon Brothers Inc. Mr. Burns is a graduate of Yale University and the Harvard Business School.